ossrs/srs-docs/src/pages/faq.md

   > 1. What is RTMP's tcURL, and how to get the stream address?
 Refer to this [link](https://stackoverflow.com/a/70920881/17679565).
   > 1. How to play RTMP streams in H5 without using Flash and Nginx?
 Refer to this [link](https://stackoverflow.com/a/70920989/17679565).
   > 1. Can WebRTC replace RTMP, and is live streaming only possible with WebRTC?
 Refer to this [link](https://stackoverflow.com/a/75491330/17679565).
+  > 1. How to do a video live stream through a VPS?
+Refer to this [link](https://video.stackexchange.com/a/36925/42693).

 <a name='source-cleanup'></a>